Patagonia Down With It Parka

 - Features Patagonia’s high-quality design and construction.

-- Durable 2.3-ounce face fabric is more tea- resistant and robust than similar baffled down parkas.
+- Durable 2.3-ounce face fabric is more tear-resistant and robust than similar baffled down parkas.

-- The 38-inch center back measurement provides knee-length coverage, which is great for staying warm whether walking or sitting.
+- The 38-inch (40-in. in the newest version) center back measurement provides knee-length coverage, which is great for staying warm whether walking or sitting.

 - Cuts down on waste with 100-percent recycled down and polyester.